nurdwerks/storymaker/Characters/Character Profile_ Lisbet (The Glitch).md

 ## VIII.
 Key Quotes & Internal Monologues

-- *"I don't hate people.
+- _"I don't hate people.
 I just hate the lag.
 Talking is so... slow.
-By the time you finish a sentence, I've already had the conversation three times in my head."* (Book 2)
+By the time you finish a sentence, I've already had the conversation three times in my head."_ (Book 2)

-- *"You want to see the truth?
+- _"You want to see the truth?
 The truth is just code without a user interface.
-It’s ugly, raw, and it screams."* (Book 2)
+It’s ugly, raw, and it screams."_ (Book 2)

-- *"Don't touch me.
+- _"Don't touch me.
 I'm not being rude.
 I'm being safe.
-I am a live wire in a room full of dry paper."* (Book 3)
+I am a live wire in a room full of dry paper."_ (Book 3)

-- *"The silence of the void is the loudest thing I've ever heard."* (Book 5)
+- _"The silence of the void is the loudest thing I've ever heard."_ (Book 5)

-- *"System offline.
-Goodbye, Scrap."* (Book 7, Zephyr’s death).
+- _"System offline.
+Goodbye, Scrap."_ (Book 7, Zephyr’s death).

 ### 4. The Digital Underground

 Lisbet lives in the wires, but she has a community of hackers and information brokers who speak her language.
 To them, Angelica is a "luddite" who doesn't understand the true reality.

-- **Zero-Cool:** A fellow hacker who only appears on screens.
+- **Figment:** A fellow hacker who only appears on screens.
 He and Lisbet share memes and code-snippets in real-time, laughing at jokes that aren't spoken aloud.
 Angelica stands there in silence while they commune in the digital ether.
-Zero-Cool often puts a "clown filter" over Angelica’s face on the monitors.
+Figment often puts a "clown filter" over Angelica’s face on the monitors.

 - **Router:** A massive, silent man who carries Lisbet’s server racks.
 He is her physical anchor.
 He is fiercely protective, growling at Angelica if she gets too close to Lisbet’s hardware.
 He shares a quiet, physical bond with Lisbet—passing her energy drinks, adjusting her cables—that implies deep trust.